jonathanbernal25/mongo-failover/README.md

 # mongo-failover
-Exploring MongoDB failover in ReplicaSet of FIVE data-bearing members across TWO datacenters + 1 arbiter.
+Exploring MongoDB failover in ReplicaSet of FIVE data-bearing members across TWO datacenters + ONE arbiter.

-The goal of this template is to explore the behavior of FIVE data-bearing member MongoDB ReplicaSet across TWO datacenters (ap-southeast-1a & ap-southeast-1b).
+This template explores the behavior of FIVE data-bearing members across TWO datacenters (ap-southeast-1a & ap-southeast-1b).

-CloudFormation template creates 6 EC2 instances with the following breakdown :
+This template creates 6 EC2 instances with the following breakdown :

 | AWS Resource | MongoDB Member | Availability Zone |
 |:------------:|:--------------:|:-----------------:|